nt92/memex/README.md

 # Nikhil's Personal Search Engine (Memex)
----

 ## Overview
 This is my attempt at making a tool that will be able to pull in data from many different sources where I've left a digital footprint and aggregate them into a uniform index that I can search through.

 ## Progress
-As of November, I've got a working MVP that does some basic functionality e.g. (1) I pass in a search term (2) it goes through a generated `index.json` file from my ~~Facebook~~ Meta Messenger history and then (3) spits out a list of all of the messages where the search term has been referenced.
+As of November, I've got a working MVP that does some basic functionality e.g. (1) I pass in a search term (2) it goes through a generated `index.json` file from a subset of my ~~Facebook~~ Meta Messenger history and then (3) spits out a list of all of the messages where the search term has been referenced.

 INSERT VIDEO